-After you have created match lists (see Match lists on page 43), you can associate them with all types of events defined in your system.
+After you have created match lists (see Add new match lists on page 45), you can associate them with all types of events defined in your system.

 The type of events available depends on the configuration of your system.
 In connection with LPR, events are used to trigger output signals for, for example, raising of parking barrier or making cameras record in high quality.
 You can also use an event to trigger combinations of such actions.
-See Match lists on page 43 for more examples.
+See Match lists (explained) on page 44 for more examples.